freidamachoi/metabase-bi/docs/metabase/camvio/models/APPOINTMENTS_WITH_ORDERS_AND_TICKETS.md

 The query uses a **dual join strategy** for appointments:
 1. **Primary join**:
    - Service Orders: Uses ORDER_ID
-   - Trouble Tickets: Uses TROUBLE_TICKET_ID
+   - Trouble Tickets: Uses TROUBLE_TICKET_ID (or ORDER_ID if available from the creating service order)
 2. **Fallback join**: Uses SERVICELINE_NUMBER + ACCOUNT_ID when ID conversion failed

 This ensures maximum join success even when ORDER_ID contains invalid values.
+Note that trouble tickets now have ORDER_ID populated from the service order that created the serviceline, which can also be used for appointment joins.

 ### Service Model
 `SERVICE_MODEL` comes from different sources based on record type: